flutter/website/src/get-started/install/_android-setup-chromeos.md

 To deploy apps directly to your Chromebook, you need to do the following:

  1. [Enable ADB][] in Settings.
-Note that this will require you to reboot your device once.
+Note that this requires you to reboot your device once.
  1. In the Terminal, run `flutter devices`.
 If prompted, authorize access to the Android container.
 Verify that `flutter devices` lists your ChromeOS